wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 19.07
 =====

+* Upgrade from version older than 15.01 are not supported anymore.
 * If a group or queue was named ``general``, then it has been renamed with one or more suffix ``_`` (e.i. ``general_``).
 The name ``general`` is no more allowed.
 * xivo-sysconfd is now async by default.
 If you rely on Asterisk being reloaded when configuring resources.